 Stock-based compensation expense is recognized in the financial statements based upon fair value.
-The total fair value of restricted stock units held by Atleos employees that vested and distributed in the form of Atleos common stock following the Spin-off was \$19 million in 2023.
-As of December 31, 2023, there was \$38 million of unrecognized compensation cost related to unvested restricted stock unit grants held by Atleos employees.
-The unrecognized compensation cost is expected to be recognized over a remaining weighted-average period of 1.6 years.
+The total fair value of restricted stock units held by Atleos employees that vested and distributed in the form of Atleos common stock was \$21 million in 2024 and \$19 million in 2023.
+As of December 31, 2024, there was \$36 million of unrecognized compensation cost related to unvested restricted stock unit grants held by Atleos employees.
+The unrecognized compensation cost is expected to be recognized over a remaining weighted-average period of 1.8 years.